jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 This is akin to the old joke that an airplane is 10,000 loose parts flying in close formation.

-I would probably model a jet engine more traditionally with the concept that: JetEngine HAS-A Compressor, JetEngine HAS-A Turbine and even more decomposition with Turbine HAS-A set of Blades, etc. rather than Composite, since the composition of a Jet Engine is not likely to change frequently.
+I would probably model a jet engine more traditionally with: JetEngine HAS-A Compressor, JetEngine HAS-A Turbine and even more decomposition with Turbine HAS-A set of Blades, etc. rather than Composite, since the composition of a Jet Engine is not likely to change frequently.

 The purpose of my example is to highlight the compositional HAS-A nature of a Jet Engine regardless of how one might model it using a traditional OO approach or Composite.
-The Compressor and Turbine really do not exist as a single entity.
+The Compressor and Turbine really do not exist as an entity.
 Heck, even the Jet Engine does not really exist.
 They are the compositional sum of their components in a specific configuration.
 While we often refer to this relationship as HAS-A, it’s closer to IS-COMPRISED-OF.

 ## Logic Gates
 <img src="https://upload.wikimedia.org/wikipedia/commons/1/16/Four_bit_adder_with_carry_lookahead.svg" alt="Full Adder Logic Gates" title="Image Source: https://www.wikiwand.com/en/Logic_gate#Media/File:Four_bit_adder_with_carry_lookahead.svg" width = "30%" align="right" style="padding-right: 35px;">